top of page

 and resources

-The main goal of RUN is to develop practically suitable technologies that have been tested for ecological, economic and social sustainability in order to close nutrient cycles between urban and rural regions.
+The main goal of RUN is to develop practically viable technologies that have been tested for ecological, economic and social sustainability in order to close nutrient cycles between urban and rural regions.

-Biowaste and parts of the wastewater from urban settlements are to be processed and converted into safe design fertilizers, recycled plastic films or biochar for agriculture.
-For this, technical urban planning and logistical structures will be developed, in which separation, processing, conversion and recycling of nutrients and their ongoing circulation go hand in hand at different levels.
+Biowaste and parts of wastewater from urban settlements are to be processed and converted into safe design fertilizers, recycled plastic films, or biochar for agriculture.
+For this, technical urban planning and logistical structures will be developed, wherein the separation, processing, conversion and recycling of nutrients and their ongoing circulation will be seamlessly coordinated across various levels.

 Establishing partnerships between urban and rural areas

-The focus in RUN is to establish so-called "nutrient partnerships" between urban residents and agricultural producers.
-These partnerships are building the social base for the sustainably anchored closed nutrient circulation in society.
+Our aim is to establish so-called "nutrient partnerships" between urban residents and agricultural producers, thereby forming the social foundation for a sustainable closed-loop nutrient cycle within society.

-For this purpose, the interaction of sustainable agricultural production with future-oriented consumption behavior of urban residents will be expolored.
-On this basis, role models between (rural) producers and (urban) consumers can be reflected.
-RUN, thus, shows new ways of how sustainable rural-urban partnerships can work in circular economy.
+To achieve this, the interaction of sustainable agricultural production with future-oriented consumption behavior of urban residents will be explored.
+Through this exploration, role models between (rural) producers and (urban) consumers can be identified.Thus, RUN presents innovative approaches to fostering sustainable rural-urban partnerships within a circular economy framework.

 Promoting exchange